-- 1. The school is meant to be an academic environment.
-Therefore, food, candy, and drink items are not to be brought into the school or kept in lockers unless the food is used for the student's noon lunch. - 2.
-Teachers who wish to have food or drink in their rooms for special occasions must receive permission from the administration prior to the activity.
+1. The school is meant to be an academic environment.
+Therefore, food, candy, and drink items are not to be brought into the school or kept in lockers unless the food is used for the student's noon lunch.

-3. Gum chewing in the high school classroom is not allowed.
+- 2. Teachers who wish to have food or drink in their rooms for special occasions must receive permission from the administration prior to the activity. - 3.
+Gum chewing is not allowed.